Budgeting 101: The Basics on How to Budget

 If you’re struggling to manage your finances, you’re not alone.
-Consumer debt rose 7.6 percent between 2017 and 2018 to almost $4 trillion.
-With only about one third of Americans maintaining a personal budget, it’s no wonder that so many are in debt.
-The first step toward getting a better handle on managing your money is learning how to budget.
+Consumer debt hovers at around $14 trillion, according to most estimates.
+With only about one-third of Americans maintaining a personal budget, it’s no wonder so many of us are in debt.
+Of course a good first step toward getting a better handle on your finances is to make a budget.

-Budgeting is actually a very basic personal finance skill, and it isn’t hard to learn.
-After reading this article, you will have all the information you need to practice healthy budgeting habits, putting you one step closer to financial freedom.
-This article covers budgeting basics and provides practical tips to help you budget more effectively
+Budgeting is actually a very basic personal finance skill that’s not too hard to learn.
+After reading this article, you will understand the information you need to start the practice of healthy budgeting habits.
+This article covers budgeting 101—the basics and practical tips to help you budget more effectively.

-After you’ve totaled your income, calculate your monthly expenses.
+2. Monthly expenses After you’ve totaled your income, calculate your monthly expenses.
 Write down those expenses and their associated likely totals.
-You can begin by making a list of all the typical things you spend money on every month: mortgage or rent, insurance premiums, internet and phone bills, etc. These are what are called “fixed expenses,” meaning they’re usually the same amount each month.
-These totals can often be rolled over from budget to budget.
+You can begin by making a list of all the typical things you spend money on every month, such as: mortgage or rent, insurance premiums, and internet service.
+These are called “fixed expenses,” since they’re usually the same amount each month.

-Next, you’ll include expected “variable expenses,” or expenses whose totals change from month to month.
+3. Variable expenses Next, you’ll include expected variable expenses, which change from month to month.
 These might include groceries, utilities, entertainment, and other miscellaneous expenses.
 It’s sometimes hard to be precise when figuring out the totals for variable expenses because they are, after all, variable.
 But you want to try to be as accurate as possible.

 Once you get started budgeting, you can often refer back to the previous month’s expenses in order to get a better idea about what to expect.
 It’s also not a bad idea to give yourself a little buffer room for unexpected expenses during the month.

 Budgeting strategies: the best approaches